-Random Acts of Kindness are a great way to teach kids empathy and to make giving back to the community a habit—it’s also really good for chasing away the winter blues.
-These free printable kindness cards are the perfect way to get started.
+Performing acts of kindness is a great way to teach kids empathy and to make giving back to the community a habit—it’s also really good for chasing away the winter blues.
+These free printable random acts of kindness cards are the perfect way to get started.

 I don’t know how you’re feeling, but I’m at peak winter blues over here.
 I’m always tired.
 I have no motivation.
 And I go from zero to livid at record-breaking speed.
 I imagine I’m not a ton of fun to be around lately.